xT0ddz/book-of-security-hardening/README.md

 https://privacy.net/analyzer/#pre-load
 Advanced: https://browserleaks.com/

+Take note of how many bits of information are being leaked as well as if your actual IP address/location is visible.

 Understanding web trackers

 When you visit a website, your browser makes a "request" for that site.
 In the background, advertising code and invisible trackers on that site might also cause your browser to make dozens or even hundreds of requests to other hidden third parties.
 Each request contains several pieces of information about your browser and about you, from your time zone to your browser settings to what versions of software you have installed.